Style Blog/Wedding Trends

 Wedding centerpieces with dark purple and green florals

-• Attire: A dark green suit is a unique yet timeless choice, while lavender dresses or accessories create a soft contrast.
+• Lavender and green wedding attire: A dark green suit is a unique yet timeless choice for bold groom attire, while lavender dresses or accessories create a soft contrast.
 Or switch it up with a lavender suit!

-• Floral and décor: Pair greenery like eucalyptus and ferns with lavender roses, lilacs, and amethyst-colored candles.
+• Lavender and green florals and décor: Pair greenery like eucalyptus and ferns with lavender roses, lilacs, and amethyst-colored candles.
+And of course, add actual lavender wherever

-• Seasonal considerations: This color combo is perfect for spring and fall, playing into the changing foliage or the soft bloom of early florals.
+• Lavender and green seasonal considerations: This green and purple color combo is perfect for spring and fall, playing into the changing foliage or the soft bloom of early florals.

 Bright orange and fuchsia pink wedding florals down the aisle